a wonderful day to love your enemies.

 How could God not deliver the punishment Jonah felt they deserved?

-God will punish but He is first and foremost a merciful God and He expects us to be merciful as well.
+God will punish but He is first, and foremost, a merciful God and He expects us to be merciful as well.
 It is easy to love those who return our love.
-It is much more difficult to be generous with our compassion and our kindness with those who have wronged us or who exhibit hate toward others.
+It is much more difficult to be generous with our compassion and our kindness toward those who have wronged us or who exhibit hate toward others.

 The instructions of Jesus leave no room for equivocation or misinterpretation.

 “You must be compassionate, just as your Father is compassionate.”
 (Luke 6:36 NLT).